Tauchman slam, Crawford 2 HRs as Giants beat Rangers 9-4

 Jose Alvarez (2-1), the fourth of six Giants pitchers, retired the only two batters he faced to end the seventh.

 Crawford’s 13th homer of the season put the Giants up 2-1 in the sixth, but the Rangers scored three times in the bottom of the inning.
-A one-out RBI double by rookie Adolis Garcia tied the game and chased starter Alex Wood before Nick Solak went to a knee to pull a 2-0 pitch into left field for a two-run double.
+Adolis Garcia had an one-out RBI double that chased starter Alex Wood before Nick Solak went to a knee to pull a two-run double into left field for a 4-2 lead.

-Wood benefited from four double plays in the first five innings, but has gone four starts without a win since opening 5-0 through his first six games for the Giants after signing as a free agent in January.
+Wood benefited from four double plays in the first five innings but has gone four starts without a win since opening 5-0 through his first six games for the Giants after signing as a free agent in January.

 Texas starter Jordan Lyles threw a season-high 100 pitches while allowing two runs (one earned) over six innings.